pyinfra-dev/pyinfra/docs/deploys.rst

 + "all" group data

 .. note::
-    pyinfra contains a ``--debug-data`` option which can be used to explore the data output per-host for a given inventory/deploy.
+    pyinfra contains a ``debug-inventory`` command which can be used to explore the data output per-host for a given inventory/deploy, ie ``pyinfra inventory.py debug-inventory``.

 Operations